 Get your child a safe car

 Safe cars often mean less risk (which insurers love) and, with Esurance, they can even qualify you for a vehicle safety discount.
 Check out the IIHS Top Safety Picks if your lucky teen is in the market for a new car.
+In general, vehicles with larger bodies, enhanced safety features, and good crash safety ratings will earn you the most savings on your premium.

 Look for other discounts